Cyber Security Analyst/ Engineer Job Description & Profile

 - Preparing formal training for staff directly or in coordination with third-party vendors

-In case of an actual security issue, the cyber security team would have to enter crisis mode.
-Such incidents are extremely time-sensitive and would require coordination as well as analytical and stress management skills.
+The cyber security team must enter crisis mode in case of an actual security issue.
+Such incidents are highly time-sensitive and require coordination and analytical and stress management skills.

-CEO’s often cite cyber security as one of the biggest threats facing their business.
-Considering the massive reputational damage that many companies have faced recently over data breaches, this is not really a surprising development.
-Because of this, cyber security continues to be one of the fastest-growing business verticals and engineers/ analysts can expect a lot of options for growth.
+CEOs often cite cyber security as one of their business’s biggest threats.
+Considering the massive reputational damage many companies have faced recently over data breaches, this is not surprising.
+Because of this, cyber security continues to be one of the fastest-growing business verticals and engineers/ analysts can expect many options for growth.

-Cyber security threats have evolved significantly and now require a broader approach to combating threats.
-It’s not just a matter of IT expertise anymore, but also dealing with behavioral issues.
-After all, the majority of cyber security breaches happen because of employee error – not having a secure password or not following access protocols, etc. This means that the role of a cyber security analyst has become more strategic, rather than purely technical and this means that companies are willing to pay more than ever for the candidate with the right experience.
+Cybersecurity threats have evolved significantly and require a broader approach to combating threats.
+It’s not just a matter of IT expertise anymore, but also dealing with behavioural issues.
+After all, most cyber security breaches happen because of employee error – not having a secure password or not following access protocols which means that the role of a cyber security analyst has become more strategic than purely technical.
+Companies are willing to pay more than ever for candidates with the right experience.
 You can find a more detailed breakup of cyber security salaries here.

-- Cyber security analysts and engineers can expect to grow organically to eventually end up as something like a Chief Information Security Officer (CISO) although some organisations might just have a Chief Technical Officer (CTO) role to cover cyber security as well.
-Below the CISO, there may be team leader type roles depending on the size of the organisation
+- Cyber security analysts and engineers can expect to grow organically to eventually become something like a Chief Information Security Officer (CISO), although some organisations might have a Chief Technical Officer (CTO) role to cover cyber security.
+Below the CISO, there may be team leader-type roles depending on the organisation’s size.

-- Another career path is to become an independent cyber security consultant and then help multiple client companies.
-This can be extremely lucrative but generally requires substantial technical expertise in the field of information and cyber security.
-There are even roles where security consultants try and attack a company’s cyber defences themselves in order to help find vulnerabilities and patch them.
-Forensics investigators and auditors also fall in this category of external consultants and are usually brought into the picture on a need basis
+- Another career path is to become an independent cyber security consultant and help multiple client companies, which can be highly lucrative but requires substantial technical expertise in information and cyber security.
+There are even roles where security consultants try and attack a company’s cyber defences themselves to help find vulnerabilities and patch them.
+Forensic investigators and auditors also fall in this category of external consultants and are usually brought into the picture on a need basis.

-- Lastly, there is the option to work for a cyber security software/ tool development company as an architect, coder, implementation engineer, etc. Some of the largest companies even have in-house teams developing cyber security tools for their internal use.
+- Lastly, there is the option to work for a cyber security software/ tool development company as an architect, coder, or implementation engineer.
+Some of the largest companies even have in-house teams developing cybersecurity tools for their internal use.